Pumpkin Protein Balls

 This post may contain affiliate links.
 See my disclosure policy.

-With our slew of pumpkin recipes, snacks, and treats are our favorite.
-My pumpkin protein balls recipe are one of my weekly staples, and perfect to snack on when hunger pangs strike!
+Come fall, we add pumpkin to everything, and that includes snacks.
+My pumpkin protein balls recipe is one of my weekly staples, and perfect to snack on when hunger pangs strike!

 - Coconut flour.
-A high fiber and low carb flour that works well for energy balls and bites because they absorb so much moisture, which, in turn, yields a soft and cakey texture.
+A high fiber and low carb flour that works well for energy balls and bites because it absorbs so much moisture, which, in turn, yields a soft and cakey texture.

 - Protein powder.
-I like to use a vanilla protein powder because it has some extra sweetness in it, but unflavored protein works well, too.
-In terms of what kind of protein powder, I always recommend casein, brown rice, or pea protein powders.
+I prefer vanilla protein powder because it adds a touch of sweetness, but unflavored protein is fine.
+In terms of protein powders, I always recommend casein, brown rice, or pea protein powders.

 - Pumpkin puree.
-A must for any pumpkin-flavored recipe.
 I use my homemade pumpkin puree, which is naturally unsweetened, but the canned kind works just fine- just be sure not to use pumpkin pie filling.

 - Pumpkin spice.
 A simple mix of cinnamon, nutmeg, cloves, ginger, and other warming spices.
 Don’t have any on hand?
 Just use an equal mix of cinnamon and nutmeg.